Tag Archive for: Medicine

 • Improving the segmentation of bone structures and pathological processes from CT images to generate 3D objects.

-• Improving the biomechanical characterization of human skull base bone using innovative mechanical tests designed specifically for this purpose.
-A better understanding of biomechanics will enhance the realism of the materials used in simulation.
+• Improving the biomechanical characterization of human bone in the base of the skull using innovative mechanical tests designed specifically for this purpose.
+A better understanding of biomechanics will help improve the realism of the materials used in simulations.

-• Conduct large-scale simulator testing with the target audience (ENT surgery residents) using the simulation facility at the School of Medicine, in collaboration with the Nancy-Lorraine School of Surgery.
+• Conduct large-scale simulator tests with the target audience (ENT surgery residents) using the simulation facility at the School of Medicine, in collaboration with the Nancy-Lorraine School of Surgery.

 A project made possible by MUSE